 It can also lead to a dramatic shortening of its life and may mean that your battery fails after less than a year and will need to be replaced.
-Using the wrong charging system can shorten the life of your battery by charging it too aggressively when it’s cold.
+Using the wrong charging system can shorten your battery’s life by charging it too aggressively when it’s cold.
 It can also lead to damage to other electrical components, including the alternator.

 So, where can I get my battery scanned and registered?

-The registration is best performed by a qualified European and BMW automotive specialist.
-Fortunately, it is a relatively straight-forward process, and it’s not overly expensive.
-Taking a bit of time to ensure that your battery is correctly registered can save you a lot of time and expense down the track, and ensure that your vehicle’s electrical and charging systems meet the manufacturer’s warranty requirements and aren’t vulnerable to avoidable damage.
+Our Battery Technicians have the latest battery registration scanners to take care of it for you.
+Taking a bit of time to ensure that your battery is correctly registered can save you a lot of time and expense down the track and ensure that your vehicle’s electrical and charging systems meet the manufacturer’s warranty requirements and aren’t vulnerable to avoidable damage.

-It’s important to note, that somewhere in the near future as Instant-Stop-Start Technology becomes more prevalent in most new vehicles, not just European, battery registration will become a standard procedure.
+It’s important to note that as Stop-Start Technology becomes more prevalent in most new vehicles, not just European, Stop-Start battery registration will become standard.

 For the sake of saving a few dollars, and if you value the roadworthiness of your prestige vehicle, your BMW battery registration must not be overlooked.